 Cholera: Again when water sources such as water tank, tube wells, etc are not protected or water source is present around the unhygienic, polluted area it can contaminate the water causing the transmission of bacteria through the water.

 Hepatitis A: Due to the lack of sanitation system in slum areas of Karachi, water sources get contaminated with the feces of infected humans; this infected water can potentially make you suffer from a Liver disease, Hepatitis A virus.

 Typhoid: Again poor sanitation system or contaminated water exposed to the virus can make you suffer from bone breaker fever, Typhoid.

-In case you feel even the slightest symptom of above-mentioned diseases consult a doctor as soon as possible.
+In case you feel even the slightest symptom of the above-mentioned diseases consult a doctor as soon as possible.

 All of the above water-borne diseases can become life-threatening if not diagnosed or treated on time.
-Special care of kids is required as their immune system is weak to cope up with the above-mentioned diseases.
+Special care for kids is required as their immune system is weak to cope up with the above-mentioned diseases.